CassandraMaldonado/azure_mlops_lendingclub/README.md

 2. **ROC curve**

 The ROC curves rise sharply toward the top-left corner with AUC consistently above 0.95.
-This meand the model maintains strong sensitivity and specificity across various thresholds, and rarely confuses risky borrowers with low-risk ones.
+This meand the model maintains strong sensitivity and specificity across various thresholds and rarely confuses risky borrowers with low-risk ones.

 3. Precision–Recall Curve